PSG want Silva to replace Messi - Tuesday's gossip

 Brentford and Spain keeper David Raya, 27, is near the top of Tottenham's transfer list, with French stopper Hugo Lloris, 36, expected to leave Spurs this summer.
 (Telegraph - subscription required)

-Brentford could sign 29-year-old Dutch keeper Mark Flekken, who has a 13m euro (£11.3m) release clause, from German club Freiburg.
+Brentford could sign 29-year-old Netherlands goalkeeper Mark Flekken, who has a 13m euro (£11.3m) release clause, from German club Freiburg.
 (Sport1 - in German)

 Tottenham have held talks with Roma sporting director about their director of football role.
 (The i Newspaper)